 In the first two blogs in the series we discussed the importance of carefully selecting metrics that are tied to first-order ROI, and the importance of avoiding DWDI (did we do it?) metrics.
 We also enumerated the relatively small number of first-order ROI metrics that cover most marketing campaigns.

-This blog is about adopting a consistent approach to MROI measurement, both for campaigns, and for an entire marketing plan.
+This blog is about adopting a consistent approach to MROI tracking and measurement, both for campaigns, and for an entire marketing plan.
 Once you have achieved that, you can create a reliable benchmark for your marketing organization’s performance, both to assess relative performance changes over time, and to compare your performance against similar organizations, which we will cover in our final, fourth blog.

 Three principles of the Plannuh MROI model